Keyboard module: Controlling your Keyboard in Python

 keyboard.on_release(lambda e: print(e.name))

-This will print anything you press on your keyboard, for more information about how to use this function to build a keylogger for educational purposes, check this tutorial.
+This will print anything you press on your keyboard.
+For more information about how to use this function to build a keylogger for educational purposes, check this tutorial.

 Finally, if you want to remove all keyboard hooks in use, including hotkeys, abbreviations, etc: